10 Risks Ear Stretching: Troubleshooting Stretching Issues & Complications

 How to heal infected stretched ears without downsizing?

-Heal stretched ears without downsizing by soaking earlobes with salt water solution followed by moisturizing with recommended earlobe lubricants.
+Heal ears without downsizing by soaking earlobes with salt water solution followed by moisturizing with recommended earlobe lubricants.
 Prevent future infections by applying proper aftercare techniques.

 Re stretching ears, though not usually desired, might be necessary, in some cases.